jjnieto/Pontes/README.md

 > reflect the Pilot-phase documents available at the time of writing and are subject to change.
 > Sections labelled **Assessment** reflect the author's independent analysis, not an ECB position.
 >
-> Created by: Javier Nieto Centeno.
+> Created by: Javier Nieto Centeno
+>
 > https://www.linkedin.com/in/jnieto1970/

 ---